 I was the guard commander one night.
-The guard of twelve men were a mixed bag from the different units.
+The guard of twelve men was a mixed bag from the different units.
 The Royal Marines made up the largest contingent.
 Early in the evening we had visitors to the camp.
 A couple of drivers had come across from Four Two Commando to share a beer or two with mates in the Commando Composite Platoon.
 I suppose it would have been about 2000 hours when they set off back to their own unit, but the gate was locked and they asked me to let them out.
 I was busy, so I gave them the key, telling them to let themselves out, and to pass the key back through the guardroom window after they'd locked up again.
 I thought nothing of it.
 They were Royal Marines and could be trusted.
 I'd known them for years.
 They handed the key back through the window and said, 'Goodnight.'
 Then they set off back to Four Two Commando.

 Shortly after they'd left a staff sergeant and a sergeant in the Catering Corps dashed into the guardroom.
 They demanded to know who had let themselves out of camp.
 They were both drunk and aggressive.

 'What's that got to do with you?'
 I asked.

 'How did they get the key?' the staff sergeant asked, glaring at me.

 Not another Catering Corps twit, I thought.
 'That's none of your business.
 Just go away.'

 'I saw those men let themselves out of camp,' the staff sergeant said.
 'That's not allowed.
 They could be stealing.'

 'Look, you're both pissed and you're making nuisances of yourselves, interfering with my duties.
 I've told you it's none of your business.
 Get out of my guardroom, the pair of you.
 I've work to do.'